 China’s ambassador to Brazil, Yang Wanming, told reporters on the sidelines of the event that the Asian country considers co-operation with Brazil on GMOs important.
 But China also takes food safety seriously and must ensure the safety of new GMO products under Chinese law, he said.

-— Jake Spring reports on Brazilian agricultural, environmental and resource sector policy for Reuters from Brasilia.Tagged approvals, Araujo, Brazil, China, gmo
+— Jake Spring reports on Brazilian agricultural, environmental and resource sector policy for Reuters from Brasilia.Tagged approval, Araujo, Brazil, China, gmo